Photo-art by Steve Wing

 I was afraid all the time, wasn't I, God?

 I climb back in bed and pull the covers up over my head like I did when I was a little girl.
-I used to pretend that God couldn't see me.
+I used to pretend God couldn't see me.
 It all seems so clear now.
 My body starts to shake.
 I'm so cold.
 Why wasn't Jerry there that Saturday?
 Oh, I remember; he was working a six-day, ten-hour shift at the Simplot plant that summer.
 I barely even saw him awake except at the supper table.
 He came in so tired he practically collapsed in his recliner.
 I remember the puffs of white dust when he plopped down.
 Annie and Carrie were three, almost four.
 Daddy could hardly wait to baptize them; he said he'd never baptized twins before.
 I told him, there's plenty of time, plenty of time, they haven't reached the age of accountability, and he said, There's never plenty of time, there's never enough time, there's no time like the right time, so sayeth I, and I am God's prophet!
 Then he called me a talebearer and said, the words of a talebearer are as wounds, and they go down into the innermost parts of the belly.
 Burning lips and a wicked heart are like a potsherd covered with silver dross.
-He that hateth, dissembleth with his lips, and layeth up deceit within; when you speaketh fair, I believeth not, for there are seven abominations in your heart.
+He who hateth, dissembleth with his lips, and layeth up deceit within; when you speaketh fair, I believeth not, for there are seven abominations in your heart.
 Whoso diggeth a pit shall fall therein.
 Proverbs 22.

 That shut me up.